Privacy Notice for California Residents

 You may only make a verifiable consumer request for access or data portability twice within a 12-month period.
 The verifiable consumer request must:

-• Describe your request with sufficient detail for CDS to understand, evaluate and respond to the request
+• Describe your request with sufficient detail that allows us to properly understand, evaluate, and respond to it.

 In order to respond to your request, CDS must be able to verify your identity / authority to make the request.
 CDS must also verify that the personal information about which you inquire relates to you.
-CDS will only use your personal information submitted in connection with a verifiable consumer request to authenticate the identity of the requestor, or, if applicable, your authority to make the request on behalf of another.
+CDS will only use your personal information submitted in connection with a verifiable consumer request to authenticate the identity of the requestor or, if applicable, your authority to make the request on behalf of another.

 Response Timing and Format

 CDS strives to respond to all verifiable consumer requests within forty-five (45) days of receipt of a valid request.
-Should CDS require additional time to respond to your valid consumer request (which will not to exceed 90 days), CDS will inform you of the reason and extension period in writing.
+Should CDS require additional time to respond to your valid consumer request (which will not exceed 90 days), CDS will inform you of the reason and extension period in writing.
 At your preference, CDS will provide a written response to your valid consumer request via physical mail or e-mail.
 Any disclosures CDS provides will (i) be limited to your personal information CDS receives in the twelve- (12) month period preceding your request, and (ii) set forth the reason(s) CDS is unable to comply with the request, if applicable.
-For any data portability requests, CDS will provide the personal information in a readily usable format to allow you to transfer the information from one entity to another without hindrance.
+For any data portability requests, CDS will provide the personal information in a readily usable format to allow you to transmit the information from one entity to another.

-CDS does not charge a fee to process your verifiable consumer request unless it is excessive, repetitive or manifestly unfounded.
+CDS does not charge a fee to process your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If CDS determines your request warrants a fee, CDS will, in writing, explain why CDS is charging a fee and include an estimate of the fee prior to processing your request.

 Non-Discrimination